DIADesignGuild/game-studio/P01/Project Proposal - P01.md

 ## Project timeline and goals

 Timeline is subject to change after discussing with Aaron his availability.
-The proposed timeline is 4 days.
+The proposed timeline is 5 days.

 Meetings are flexible and up for discussion.
 The proposed cadence is:

+- 1 meeting to discuss general logistics,
 - 1 meeting for creating the game design document (and any other related materials),
 - 1 meeting for brainstorming paper prototypes,
 - 1 meeting for discussing the playable prototype, and